SermetPekin/micrograd/README.md

+## Acknowledgment

-This project is a fork of [micrograd](https://github.com/karpathy/micrograd), which is licensed under the MIT License.
+This project is a fork of [micrograd](https://github.com/karpathy/micrograd) by [Andrej Karpathy](https://github.com/karpathy), which is licensed under the MIT License.

-It includes additional features and improvements.
+The original micrograd library served as the foundation for this project, providing a simple and elegant implementation of an automatic differentiation engine.
+All credit for the original implementation and its inspiration goes to Andrej Karpathy.

+This fork includes additional features, improvements, and extensions to the original project to enhance its functionality and adapt it for new use cases.
+Special thanks to Andrej Karpathy for sharing his work with the community and making this project possible.

 # micrograd